Background pattern

 Medicines used after an organ transplant

-• ciclosporin or tacrolimus.
+• cyclosporine or tacrolimus.

-Medicines for treating benign prostatic hyperplasia
+Medicines for the treatment of benign prostatic hyperplasia

 • dutasteride.

-• bilastine, or rupatadine (for allergies),
+• bilastine or rupatadine (for allergies),

 • budesonide or fluticasone (for asthma, allergies).

-Medicines for treating erection and ejaculation problems
+Medicines for the treatment of erection and ejaculation problems

 • sildenafil (for erectile dysfunction),

-Medicines for treating pain
+Medicines for the treatment of pain

-• alfentanil, buprenorphine, oxycodone or sufentanil (for pain),
+• alfentanil, buprenorphine, oxycodone, or sufentanil (for pain),

 • meloxicam (for inflammation and joint pain),